K-PaaS/application-platform-guide-eng/user_guide/service/source_control.md

 1. Repository Contributors can be searched from the search tab on the left side of the Users list page.
 Enter or click the magnifying glass after entering the ID or Name to search.
 ![024]

 2. Using of capital letters doesn't matter on the User's list page.
-Contributors can be searched according to authority other than the search function (All/Administrator/User) and (All/Active/Inactive).
+Contributors can be searched according to an authority other than the search function (All/Administrator/User) and (All/Active/Inactive).
 ![025]